ranmax123/powerbi-upwork/README.md

 The purpose of this **Power BI Custom Data Connector** is to connect to Upwork API and pull data related to freelance projects.
 This custom data connector comes pre-packaged with a **Power BI Report** file to analyze your data quickly.

-The connector pulls following data from Upwork API:
+The connector pulls following data from Upwork API (Note: The data pulled from the connector is limited)

 1. Teams